Dundee 4 Dunfermline 3Saturday, 14th Dec 2019

 The Pars response was a strong run from Greg Kiltie to pick out Kyle Turner on the left and his swift return set up the on loan Killie player but the defence closed him out before he could test Jack Hamilton.

-Kevin Nisbet took advantage of a slip up on the right side of the Dundee defence and cut in for a shot that was deflected behind by Jordan McGhee but it was Dundee who were to score as a consequence.
+From a long Kyle Turner pass, Kevin Nisbet took advantage of a Jordan Forster slip up on the right side of the Dundee defence and cut in for a shot that was deflected behind by Jordan McGhee but it was Dundee who were to score as a consequence.
 McGhee headed the ball out and Declan McDaid broke at speed.
 When he reached the Pars box delivered an angled cross that with two Dundee men attacking the unfortunate Danny Devine directed into his own goal.
 1-0

 Dunfermline went up the park and duly equalised.
-Nisbet sent the ball across the penalty box, Tom Beadling drove a shot low towards the left side of the goal, it was blocked but Ryan DOW was well placed to net.
+Nisbet sent the ball across the penalty box, Tom Beadling drove a shot low towards the left side of the goal, it was deflected by the keeper but Ryan DOW was well placed to net.
 1-1

 Turner sent a 31st minute free kick over the crossbar before McDaid stole the ball as it was being shielded out for a goal kick by Ashcroft.
 The ball was crossed through Danny Johnson for McGOWAN to net from the left of the goal.
 3-1